 How does a bedtime oral care routine help?

-- Prevents bacterial growth: Bedtime oral care removes food particles and plaque, preventing bacterial growth linked to tooth decay, gum disease, and bad breath.
+Bedtime oral care removes the food particles and plaque that naturally build up in your mouth and on your gums during the day.
+This substantially helps prevent the overnight bacterial growth linked with tooth decay, gum disease, and bad breath.

 Why should I brush my teeth in the morning if I brushed them at night?

-Brushing your teeth in the morning is a key step in maintaining your oral health, even if you brushed them at night.
+Brushing your teeth in the morning is a key step in maintaining your oral health, even if you brush them at night.

-By brushing your teeth in the morning, you clear away the plaque that developed during the night.
-Morning and night-time brushing are complementary steps in your daily oral care routine, working together to maintain your oral health.
+By brushing your teeth again in the morning, you can clear away any of the bacteria and plaque that developed during the night.
+Morning and night time brushing are complementary steps in your daily oral care routine, working together to maintain your oral health.

 Steps for a complete bedtime oral care ritual